 What is the weekly benefit rate for an eligible claimant?

-The weekly benefit rate in 2020 is equal to 60% of the individual’s average weekly wage.
-The maximum benefit is $713 per week.
+The weekly benefit rate in 2022 is equal to 60% of the individual’s average weekly wage.
+The maximum benefit is $804 per week.
 Generally, benefits may not be collected for more than 26 consecutive weeks.
-However, in the past, special “extended benefits” have been offered at times of high unemployment to workers who exhaust their regular UI benefits.
-Currently, because of the COVID-19 crisis, unemployment insurance benefits have been extended to 39 consecutive weeks.
-Additionally, the federal government is supplementing state unemployment insurance benefits with an additional $600/week per claimant through July.
+However, special “extended benefits” have been offered at times of high unemployment to workers who exhaust their regular UI benefits.

 What is the weekly rate for individuals with dependents?